-There is no denying that violins, like many things we purchase, are available for much less money than a decade ago.
-The question is whether they are worth it, or a false economy?
+There is no denying that violins/violas, like many things we purchase, are available for a lot less money than a decade ago.
+The question is whether they are value for money, or a false economy?

-Does this make a violin, retailing between £40 & £60 worth buying?
-Will it fulfill it’s function?
+Does this make a violin/viola, retailing between £40 & £60 worth buying?
+Will it fulfil its function?

 To test this we purchased a violin online, and gave it the once over in our workshop.

 What we found were some good reasons why they are not suited to anyone learning to play.
 We have outlined the top ten below followed by a summary.

 The string height at the violin nut should be low enough that on a photo you wouldn’t really be able to see the gap.

 Here it is a good few millimeters.
 Having to push the string down this distance makes it an awful lot harder to learn and play.

 You will also find you have tuning and intonation problems.

 Often the pegs are fitted badly, which can make tuning almost impossible.
 In this case, they were not the worst we have seen, but not too great.